 - Time 5 hours

-Update: July 2014 - There are canoes being rented by Pitt lake Canoe Rentals at Grant Narrows.
-They only have 24 canoes and rent them on a first come, first serve basis.
+Update: August 2016 - There are canoes being rented by Pitt Lake Canoe Adventure Rentals at Grant Narrows.
 For more information, contact: (604) 836-7117

 It isn't often that you can combine a day of hiking with a beautiful canoe trip through marshlands.
 If you do not have your own canoe or kayak, you can rent one from the Ayla Canoe rental shop for less than $50 for the day.
 If you decide to rent one, make sure you plan the day so you have enough time to make it to the Falls and back by 5pm as the late fees for returning the canoe add up quickly!

 Start your trek by paddling across Pitt Lake towards the Widgeon Slough.
 Make your way along the waterway keeping an eye out for ducks, herons, deer, and even bears along the shorelines.
 After paddling for about 30 minutes, you'll reach a fork in the creek.
 Stay to your left and continue paddling.
 Depending on the time of year, you may have to get out of the canoe and pull the canoe through sections as the creek can become quite shallow.

 Eventually, you will arrive at the campsite.
 Pitt Lake is the only tidal lake in Western Canada and make sure to pull the canoe up onto shore far enough if it's low tide.

 The trail portion begins to the right of the campsite.
 Follow the service road along for 5 minutes, watching for a sign on the right side of the trail that says 'Widgeon Falls'.
 At this point, you can either continue along the service road which will take you to the falls or take the trail which ends up following along the shores of Widgeon Creek.
 The trail is not kept up very well and it's sometimes difficult to pass through the overgrown bushes and muddy stretches, however it's a nice change from the simple service road.